priv-kweihmann/meta-sca/docs/add_your_own.md

     ],
     // information how 'good' the findings of the tool are on a scale between 0 (worst) - 10 (best) "quality": 8,
     // defines the scope(s) of the tool.
-Possible entries are 'security', 'functional' and/or 'style' "scope": [
+Possible entries are 'security', 'functional', 'compliance' and/or 'style' "scope": [
         "style"
     ],